 The Boogerman Trail Hike, first and foremost, takes you away from the traffic and population of the Tennessee side of the Great Smoky Mountains National Park.
-It takes a bit of trouble to get to Cataloochee (see the directions on the map below), but I’ll bet my last dollar you’ll enjoy the Cataloochee area–and you’ll be back.
+It takes a bit of trouble to get to Cataloochee (see the directions below), but I’ll bet my last dollar you’ll enjoy the Cataloochee area—and you’ll be back.

 You will climb to approximately 800 feet to an altitude of 3,600 feet.

 Point of departure

 After following the directions from I-40, NC 276, and Cove Creek Road, navigate your way to the Caldwell Fork Trail (follow the signs).

 The Boogerman Trail is named for Robert “Boogerman” Palmer, whose homesite you’ll pass as you complete this moderately challenging 7-mile loop trail, which can take between 2 and 3 hours to complete.
 You will gain nearly 850 feet on your way to 3,600 feet at the trail’s highest point.